sahithyandev/s3/src/content/docs/operating-systems/22-io-systems.md

 Buffering: Temporary data storage to handle speed/size mismatches.

-Double Buffering: Uses two buffers (user & kernel).
 Caching: Stores frequently used data for faster access.
 Spooling: Queues output for single-access devices (e.g., printers).

+### Double Buffering

+Using two buffers: user & kernel.
+All I/O operations are done using kernel-managed buffer first.
+Then results will be copied to the process' memory block.
+Adds overhead.

 ### Management